achaval-tomas/ASM-Tetris/README.md

 # ASM-Tetris
+This project was created with 2 of my CS classmates as an assignment for the subject Computer Organization.
 Full Tetris game created in ASM emulated in a raspberry pi 3b with QEMU.
-This project was created with 2 of my CS classmates.

-Run with $make runSGPIOM in one terminal and $make runQEMU in a different one.
+Play with $make runSGPIOM in one terminal and $make runQEMU in a different one.

 Rotate     - W
 Move Right - D